-An encode for a trivial language well-typed by construction, first in Haskell and then in Rust.
+An encoding of a simple programming language well-typed by construction, first in Haskell and then in Rust.

 Haskell is notorious for its sophisticated type system, in which we express certain properties as types and let type checking enforce them.

-Consider the task of constructing an AST for a statically-typed (trivial) expression language with booleans, integers, addition, and if–then–else.
+Consider the task of constructing an AST for a simple programming language with booleans, integers, addition, and if–then–else.
 We’d like to forbid certain nonsensical expressions, such as:

 - adding to booleans to integers